postsharp/Metalama.Documentation/conceptual/Aspects/Testing/aspect-testing.md

 ### Trimming the test output to one or two classes

 If you want to limit the test output to one or more declarations (instead of the whole transformed input file), add the `// <target>` comment to the declarations that must be included.
+This comment must be on the top of any custom attribute on this declaration, and its spacing must be exactly as shown.

 Example: